top of page

 Emotional and Psychological Benefits

 On a hot day, we’re not just physically uncomfortable; our minds can also feel the strain.
 Heat often brings about irritability, lethargy, and even a sense of being overwhelmed.
 The herbs in this blend are not only cooling to the body but also soothing to the psyche.
 Chamomile and lavender work wonders on anxiety and stress, while rose petals and rose hips uplift the spirit.
-Hibiscus and cinnamon can help you stay grounded and balanced, preventing the heat from getting to your head—literally and figuratively.
+Hibiscus and cinnamon can help you stay grounded and balanced, preventing the heat from getting to your head, both literally and figuratively.

 The image shows three different herbs and plants arranged in a row against a plain white background. - On the left is a bunch of fresh mint leaves with bright green, slightly textured, oval-shaped leaves that have serrated edges. - In the center are pieces of lemongrass stalks, sliced into short segments.
 The pieces have a pale yellow-green color with a central, slightly darker, fibrous core visible in each slice. - On the right is a cluster of lemon balm leaves.
 The leaves are bright green, with a more pronounced texture and a slightly rough surface compared to the mint leaves.
 The edges are also serrated.